 Before you can query data in an object storage account, it is necessary to have a metastore service associated with that object storage.

 For more information about object storage and the requirement for a metastore, see Using object storage systems.

 Hive Metastore Service #

-Configure access with the following parameters:
+In both cases, configure access with the following parameters:

-- Hive Metastore host, the fully qualified domain name of the HMS server.
+- Hive Metastore host: the fully qualified domain name of the HMS server.

-- Hive Metastore port, the port used by the HMS, typically 9083.
+- Hive Metastore port: the port used by the HMS, typically 9083.

 Starburst Galaxy metastore #

 Starburst Galaxy provides its own metastore service for your convenience.
 You do not need to configure and manage a separate Hive Metastore Service deployment or equivalent system.